NACAS is proud to announce the 2021 winner of the Robert F. Newton Award for Distinguished...

 NACAS South Awards

-Congratulations to our NACAS South Award Winners for 2017!
+Congratulations to our NACAS South Award Winners!

 Regional Rising Star

 (L-R: Rebecca Brown, Florida A&M University, Chair of Awards Committee;DeEnna Walters, University of North Georgia; Felecia Townsend, Florida International University)

 Sherrell Cork, Florida State University, Office of Business Services

 (L-R: Rebecca Brown, Florida A&M University, Chair of Awards Committee; Sherrell Cork, Florida State University; Felecia Townsend, Florida International University)